Prussian Army: Wars of the Sixth And Seventh Coalition

 The reformers and much of the public called for Frederick William III to ally with the Austrian Empire in its 1809 campaign against France.
 When the cautious king refused to support a new Prussian war, however, Schill led his hussar regiment against the occupying French, expecting to provoke a national uprising.
 The king considered Schill a mutineer, and the major's rebellion was crushed at Stralsund by French allies.
-The Franco-Prussian treaty of 1812 forced Prussia to provide 20,000 troops to Napoleon's Grande Armée, first under the leadership of Grawert and then under Yorck.
+The Treaty of Paris (24 February 1812) forced Prussia to provide 20,000 troops to Napoleon's Grande Armée, first under the leadership of Grawert and then under Yorck.
 The French occupation of Prussia was reaffirmed, and 300 demoralized Prussian officers resigned in protest.

 During Napoleon's retreat from Russia in 1812, Yorck independently signed the Convention of Tauroggen with Russia, breaking the Franco-Prussian alliance.
 Stein arrived in East Prussia and led the raising of a Landwehr, or militia to defend the province.
 With Prussia's joining of the Sixth Coalition out of his hands, Frederick William III quickly began to mobilize the army, and the East Prussian Landwehr was duplicated in the rest of the country.
 In comparison to 1806, the Prussian populace, especially the middle class, was supportive of the war, and thousands of volunteers joined the army.
 Prussian troops under the leadership of Blücher and Gneisenau proved vital at the Battles of Leipzig (1813) and Waterloo (1815).
 Later staff officers were impressed with the simultaneous operations of separate groups of the Prussian Army.

 The Iron Cross was introduced as a military decoration by King Frederick William III in 1813.
 After the publication of his book On War, Clausewitz became a widely studied philosopher of war.